cbfight/bzimage/README.md

 -expose runtime options like manual grid size and tile overlap amount

+-maximum contrast projection as an option (or default if it's fast)

 -corrective planar transformations and keypoint/RANSAC based tile merging (as a run option, like --highquality)